 Timely preparation of surgical patients decreases their risk of complications and reduces costs related to longer hospital stays and readmissions.
-The new clinic will dramatically increase the number of surgical patients we consult each year - from approximately 6,000 today to more than 22,000.
-Historically, our preanesthesia surgical service (PASS) clinic nurses performed chart reviews and screened phone calls to risk-stratify patients that surgical clinics had identified as high-risk.
-In contrast, our new, comprehensive pre-op clinic will risk-stratify patients based on comorbidities and/or surgical risk and will allow for both in-person and virtual patient consults.
+The new clinic, located in East Madison Hospital, will dramatically increase the number of surgical patients we consult each year - from approximately 6,000 today to more than 22,000.
+Historically, our pre-anesthesia surgical service (PASS) clinic nurses performed chart reviews and screened phone calls to risk-stratify patients that surgical clinics had identified as high-risk.
+In contrast, our new, comprehensive pre-anesthesia clinic will risk-stratify patients based on comorbidities and/or surgical risk and will allow for both in-person and virtual patient consults.